Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-init-data/about.md

 ```bash [yarn]
 yarn add @tma.js/init-data
 ```

 :::

-## Usage

-### Parsing
+## Parsing

-This library includes the function `initData`, which can extract initialization data information from query parameters.
+This library includes the function `parse`, which can extract initialization data information from query parameters.
 Here is an example of its usage:

 ```typescript